Walks, Sports and Recreation

 overlooking a White Horse hill figure and on the A4 between West Overton and West KennettFor a taster try this 5 mile circular walk including Barbury Castle Hill Fort

-A long-distance walking, cycling and riding route with the Vale of Pewsey at its heartSet in the North Wessex Downs Area of Outstanding Natural Beauty, this route takes in downland, woodland, farmland, country lanes, picturesque villages and the Kennet & Avon Canal.
+A long-distance walking, cycling and riding route with the Vale of Pewsey at its heartSet in the North Wessex Downs National Landscape, this route takes in downland, woodland, farmland, country lanes, picturesque villages and the Kennet & Avon Canal.
 For cyclists, the route is just over 72 miles and for walkers just over 77 miles.

 Fyfield Down is part of the Avebury World Heritage Site and is within walking distance of Marlborough (approx. 3 miles).
 Until recently it was a nature reserve: in 2021 the govt announced it would be delisted and managed by Natural England.
 You can cycle here too: route 45

 of Sustrans National Cycle Network links Chester to Salisbury and passes through Wiltshire